Graduate Students and Post-Doctoral

 processes of small, repeating earthquakes at Parkfield (California)

 recorded by the HRSN borehole network.
-Now at Binghamton University
+She then moved on to Binghampton University